intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 Any custom fields configured to the SharePoint sites will be displayed as columns.

-For the Preconfigured Demo, custom fields will be configured for:
+For the Pre-Configured Demo, custom fields will be configured for:
 - Document Type
 - Organization Name